rizalzaf/AdversarialPrediction.jl/README.md

 <div style="text-align:center"><img src="assets/metric_construction.gif"></div>

 where a<sub>j</sub> and b<sub>j</sub> are constants, whereas f<sub>j</sub> and g<sub>j</sub> are functions over PP and AP.
-Hence, the numerator is a linear function over true positive (TP) and true negative (TN) which may also depends on sum statistics, i.e., predicted and actual positive (PP and AP) as well as their negative counterparts (predicted and actual negative (PN an AN)) and all data (ALL).
+Hence, the numerator is a linear function over true positive (TP) and true negative (TN) which may also depends on sum statistics, i.e., predicted and actual positive (PP and AP) as well as their negative counterparts (predicted and actual negative (PN and AN)) and all data (ALL).
+Note that PN, AN, and ALL can be derived form PP and AP since ALL is just a constant, PN = ALL - PP, and AN = ALL - AP.
 The denominator depends only on the sum statistics (PP, AP, PN, AN, and ALL).
 This construction of performance metrics covers a vast range of commonly used metrics, including all metrics in the table above.

 ## Defining Performance Metrics

 A performance metric can be defined in AdversarialPrediction.jl using the macro `@metric MetricName`.
 We also need to write the definition of the metric by implementing a function that depends on the type of the metric and the confusion matrix: `define(::Type{MetricName}, C::ConfusionMatrix)`.
-Below is an example of F-1 score metric definition.
+Below is an example of the F-1 score metric definition.
 ```julia
 @metric F1Score
 function define(::Type{F1Score}, C::ConfusionMatrix)